zachhhhh/WhisperLiveKit/README.md

 ## 🚀 Overview

 This project is based on [Whisper Streaming](https://github.com/ufal/whisper_streaming) and lets you transcribe audio directly from your browser.
-WhisperLiveKit provides a complete backend solution for real-time speech transcription with an example frontend that you can customize for your own needs.
+WhisperLiveKit provides a complete backend solution for real-time speech transcription with a functional and simple frontend that you can customize for your own needs.
 Everything runs locally on your machine ✨

 ### 🔄 Architecture

 WhisperLiveKit consists of two main components:

 - **Backend (Server)**: FastAPI WebSocket server that processes audio and provides real-time transcription
-- **Frontend Example**: Basic HTML & JavaScript implementation that demonstrates how to capture and stream audio
+- **Frontend Example**: Basic HTML & JavaScript implementation to capture and stream audio

 > **Note**: We recommend installing this library on the server/backend.
 For the frontend, you can use and adapt the provided HTML template from [whisperlivekit/web/live_transcription.html](https://github.com/QuentinFuxa/WhisperLiveKit/blob/main/whisperlivekit/web/live_transcription.html) for your specific use case.